-The Franklin Philadelphia extended stay is one of the city’s most historically significant buildings and the current site of our Washington Square furnished apartments originally opened in 1860 as The Continental Hotel.
+The Franklin is one of the city’s most historically significant buildings, and the current site of our luxury apartments in Philadelphia originally opened in 1860 as The Continental Hotel.
 It was then the largest hotel in the United States, attracting prominent guests like King Edward VII, the Japanese Embassy, Abraham Lincoln and Charles Dickens.

 In 1925, the site of The Continental Hotel was replaced by an even larger and